-A final topcoat of our table top epoxy—which has a very high hardness rating—can help prevent inevitable wear and tear.
+A final topcoat of our table top epoxy—which has a very high hardness rating—can help prevent inevitable wear and tear in projects that will see considerable use, such as a river table or a bottle cap bar top.
 Your surface area will be more resilient and last even longer this way.

 When should table top and deep pour epoxies be used together?

 For any project that requires one or more thick epoxy layers (i.e., greater than 1/4 inch), deep pour epoxy is ideal.
 You also can use it to embed or encase objects and fill large spaces intentionally left around your substrate, such as the "river" of river tables.
 It's more than durable enough to be used on its own.